vapvarun/mcp-local-wp/README.md

 ## Security

-- **Read-only operations**: Only SELECT/SHOW/DESCRIBE/EXPLAIN are allowed
+- **SQL Read-only**: Direct SQL queries are limited to SELECT/SHOW/DESCRIBE/EXPLAIN
+- **WP-CLI Access**: Write operations use WP-CLI which respects WordPress permissions
-- **Single statement**: Multiple statements in one call are blocked
+- **Single statement**: Multiple SQL statements in one call are blocked
 - **Local development**: Designed for local environments (Local by Flywheel)
 - **No external connections**: Prioritizes Unix socket connections when available
+- **Safe execution**: Uses `execFileSync` instead of shell execution to prevent injection

 ## Contributing